fkaltman/whats-for-lunch/README.md

 This app was originally developed to serve employees of the Blind's To Go corporate office in Paramus.
 However, it was created independently as a personal project.
 Blind's To Go is not responsible for the content of this app or for any actions a user might take while using it.

-*Note: A recent correction to the file structure has wiped the GitHub history, but the site was active from March 2023 to January 2025.*
+*Note: Original commit history removed; project active March 2023–January 2025.*